 The Ryburn club was given all the still water dams and the river whilst Hebden took control of the Rochdale Canal.
 Dean Clough Carpet Mills in Halifax took control of the Calder and Hebble navigation and ran it until the mill closed in the late 1980s when Ryburn took over control of it.
 The dead arm of the canal at Salterhebble was taken over by the club in 2009 from Nestle, the former Macintoshes Sweet Factory’s sports club.

 In the late 1990s, Halifax A.C. decided to merge with the Ryburn club, thus giving the club its present name.
 The Halifax club is still a strong name in the angling world match fishing and the Matrix sponsored team remains a force within the division one championships.

-Tim Plews, Jason Kristic, John Hoyle, Paul Manchip, Craig Sykes, Steve Baldwin, Nick Ginga and Gabor Horvarth
+Tim Plews, John Hoyle, Paul Manchip, Craig Sykes, Nick Ginga, Brian Percival, Craig Smalley, Jamie Bradley, and Gabor Horvarth

 Andy Smith, Chris Eastwood, Phillipa Hake

 Steve Warriner, Steve Baldwin, Darren Kershaw, Dave Pilgrim (Spokesman / Press)

 Our water runs from the bridge opposite the Navigation public house near the marina entrance at Sowerby Bridge and runs the full length of Wakefield road through Copley to the dead arm and lock pools at Salterhebble nr.
 West Vale Halifax.
 There are plenty of entrances to the towpath, good parking and easy access for disabled and wheelchair anglers.

 Below the lock pools then belongs to Brighouse Angling Club on the Stainland Road area.